Fiona Sit: Music

-Warner Music released her second album, Funnygirl, on 21 April 2005.
-Songs "Blackie and Me"and "A Boy Just Like You" reached No. 1 on the charts of 903, RTHK and TVB's JSG Solid Gold programme.
-Also, Funnygirl was one of the top 5 best selling albums in the year and was certified gold.
-Its success resulted in the release of Funnygirl (2nd Edition), which included a DVD of her music videos, including the No. 1 single "A Boy Like You".
+Warner Music released her second album Funny Girl on 21 April 2005.
+Songs "Blackie and Me" and "A Boy Just Like You" reached No. 1 on the charts of 903, RTHK and TVB's Jade Solid Gold programme.
+Funny Girl was one of the top 5 best selling albums in the year and was certified gold.
+Its success resulted in the release of Funny Girl (2nd Edition), which included a DVD of her music videos, including the No. 1 single "A Boy Like You".

 Her third album, Me, was another CD+DVD combination released on 23 December 2005.
-It included No. 1 songs "There is a bird" and "Finding Unicorn", and the song "Love", which was featured in the film Embrace Your Shadow, which Sit starred in.
+It included No. 1 songs "There is a Bird" and "Finding Unicorn", and the song "Love", which was featured in the film Embrace Your Shadow, which Sit starred in.
 The DVD was a live concert footage of her debut concert "903 Fiona 0811", held in HITEC on 29 December 2005.

 In the year-end ceremony, not only did she win a number of awards, she was also shortlisted as one of the best five female singers in 903 Music Platform and TVB's JSG Music Platform together with Kelly Chen, Joey Yung, Miriam Yeung and Denise Ho.

 Sit's official fan club, Club F was established on 11 August 2006 in conjunction with her 25th birthday.
-Her 4th album "Electric Angel" was released on the same day as well.
+Her 4th album Electric Angel was released on the same day as well.
 200 fans attended the first gathering, which was held in a Chinese restaurant in Wan Chai.
 The second edition was later released on 22 December 2006.
 It included 11 songs and some extra materials.

 After Electric Angel, Sit went to Taiwan in order to improve her Mandarin skills.
 In order to keep her fanbase (Hong Kong artists usually release one to two albums per year to keep up their popularity), Warner released her first compilation, "F" Best, on 12 June 2007.
-This album includes 3 new songs with 15 selected songs from her previous albums.
+The album included 3 new songs with 15 selected songs from her previous albums.
 The album also includes a DVD containing a short film and some MVs of her songs.
 In addition, a special edition of "F" Best was sold out in one month.